 Despite lathering my hair in conditioner, I couldn’t resist laying back in the warm water (big mistake) which left my hair dry and straw-like for days afterwards!

 There are a few things you can do to help your hair (if like me, you can’t resist laying on your back!)

-- Thoroughly rinse your hair in the showers at The Blue Lagoon as your hair will absorb less silica, thus preventing the dreaded mineral build up!
+- Thoroughly rinse your hair in the Blue Lagoon showers as your hair will absorb less silica, thus preventing the dreaded mineral build-up!